Yaanwanzi/terraform-master-class-series/01 - Introduction to terraform/a) Key-concepts.md

   - Used for building, changing and managing infrastructure in a safe, repeatable way
   - Uses HCL - Hashicorp Configuration Language - human readable
   - Reads configuration files and provides an execution plan which can be reviewed before being applied.
-  - It is platform agnostic - can manage a heterogeneous environment - multi cloud
+  - It is platform agnostic - can manage a heterogeneous environment - multi cloud.  ( can be used on MAC, windows etc as platform agnostic) [and as multi cloud we can use it on aws, GCP, Azure, helm, alibaba ( cloud agnostic)]
   - State management - creates a state file when a project is first initialized.
 Uses this state file to  create plans and make changes based on the desired and current state of the infrastructure.
   - Creates operator confidence